First period: Starter kit

 - A mild pain reliever

-Take your time and always read the instructions and any warnings on feminine hygiene products you choose to use.
+Take your time and always read the instructions and any warnings on period products you choose to use.
 There are some products such as tampons, when not used properly can have adverse side effects.
-Read more about sexual health, safety and hygiene tips in our Feminine Hygiene Guide.
+Read more about sexual health, safety and hygiene tips in our Reproductive Hygiene Guide.

 When to ask for help or to talk to a doctor

 Your first periods will bring a lot of new symptoms that you will not be used to, so it may be hard to tell if what you’re experiencing is normal.
-Although the most common symptoms can be treated with things you can pick up at the pharmacy, it’s good to remember that some symptoms are not normal and may be signs that you need medical treatment.
+While most common pains can be treated with painkillers, it’s good to remember that you don't need to suffer in silence with severe pain, mood swings or heavy bleeding.

 Contact your doctor or tell an adult you trust if you experience any of these symptoms:

 - Severe pain (making you keel over)

 - Very early period (before age 9) or late (after 15 years old)